49 Beard Styles And Facial Hair Types – Definitive Guide For Men

 However, aside from the deletion of the soul patch another variation includes omitting the mustache.
 And while not truly another variation, it’s nice to know that trimming mishaps can lead to a Van Dyke beard style.

 If you’re wondering where this facial hair style stems from I’ll tell you.
 It originates back to Italo Balbo, a popular Italian Air Marshall from the 1930s.
 Closely associated with fascists, he served as a henchman for Mussolini during World War II.
 Interestingly enough, during the 30’s and 40’s the term “Balbo” itself was actually a way to define a giant formation of aircraft.
+For face types, the Balbo is best suited for gentlemen with round or square faces considering how well it accentuates the chin.

 4. Boxed Knocker Goatee